ssmanji89/documentation-theme-jekyll/posts/Stack/Stack_Integrations-Manager_MSP-Centric Ecosystem Knowledge.md

-@startmindmap
-title MSP-Centric Ecosystem Knowledge
+# MSP-Centric Ecosystem

 # Definition
-## MSP-Centric Ecosystem Knowledge refers to the understanding and knowledge of the Managed Service Provider (MSP) industry, products, services, and solutions required to deliver successful MSP services.
+MSP-Centric Ecosystem Knowledge refers to the understanding and knowledge of the Managed Service Provider (MSP) industry, products, services, and solutions required to deliver successful MSP services.

 # Technical Knowledge
 ## Network and Infrastructure